SomaLogic/SomaDataIO/tests/testthat/_snaps/preProcessAdat.md

     Message
       v 305 non-human protein features were removed.
-      > 214 human proteins did not pass standard QC acceptance criteria and were flagged in `ColCheck`.
-These features were not removed, as they still may yield useful information in an analysis, but further evaluation may be needed. v 6 buffer samples were removed.
+      > 214 human proteins did not pass standard QC acceptance criteria and were flagged in `ColCheck`. v 6 buffer samples were removed.
       v 10 calibrator samples were removed.
       v 6 QC samples were removed.